MehdiAziz01/cse15l-lab-reports/LabReport1.md

-cd
+## cd
-1 (no arguements) : cd
+#### 1 (no arguements) : cd
-this gives no output
+this gives no output because we aren't telling it which directory we should change into.
-2 (path to directory with argument): cd lecture1/ this gives us: [user@sahara ~/lecture1]$ that is the directory that we are currently in 3 (path to a file as an arguement): cd lecture1/messages/es-mx.txt this will give me    bash: cd: lecture1/messages/es-mx.txt: Not a directory so a cd cant go into a file
+#### 2 (path to directory with argument): cd lecture1/
+   this gives us: [user@sahara ~/lecture1]$ that is the directory that we are currently in and it has changed into lecture1 directory from home.
+#### 3(path to a file as an arguement): cd lecture1/messages/en-us.txt
+this will give me
+bash: cd: messages/en-us.txt: Not a directory\
+so a cd cant go into a file because its function is to change directories.

 ![image](cd.png)